jasp-stats/jasp-desktop/JASP-Tests/README.md

 expect_equal_plots(test, name, dir)
 ```
 `expect_equal_tables` takes the data of a JASP table list and compares it to a reference list.
-This reference list can be created by supplying a table to jasptools.
+This reference list can be created by supplying a table to jaspTools.
 ```
+setPkgOption("module.dirs" = "path/to/jaspFrequencies")

-options <- jasptools::analysisOptions("BinomialTest")
+options <- jaspTools::analysisOptions("BinomialTest")
 options[["variables"]] <- "contBinom"
-results <- jasptools::run("BinomialTest", "debug.csv", options)
+results <- jaspTools::runAnalysis("BinomialTest", "test.csv", options)
 table <- results[["results"]][["binomial"]][["data"]]
-jasptools::makeTestTable(table)
+jaspTools::makeTestTable(table)
 ```
 The above returns the output